 - End Change Timeout – One minute is allowed to switch ends during a game

 Players/teams are also entitled to “standard” timeouts.
-Standard time-outs are simply 60-second game pauses-in-play that give a player/team an opportunity to do whatever is necessary to put that player/team in the best possible position to win the match.
+Standard time-outs are simply 60-second game pauses-in-play that allow a player/team to do whatever is necessary to put that player/team in the best possible position to win the match.

 When Should You Call Timeout?